How to Unblock a Shower Drain Without Chemicals

 Step 2: Prepare the Drain

-Pour one cup of baking soda down the drain followed by one cup white vinegar.
-Then cover the drain immediately using a cloth or a rag to ensure the reaction doesn’t explode beyond control!
+Place one teaspoon of baking soda into the drainage followed by one cup white vinegar.
+Then cover your drain immediately with a cloth or rag so that the reaction doesn’t go beyond control!

 Step 4: Wait